marklogic/node-client-api/README.md

 ### Checked in for EA3

-* values and tuples requests
+* values and tuples requests -- except transforms
 * server-side transforms on query response summary and result documents in withOptions
 * snippets including custom snippets in slice()
 * projection from result documents (extract) -- except for namespaces